tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 - So the proposals move independently rather than being kept behind a gate, and they move as fast or slowly as necessary.
 - This works well since some features are small and relatively simple to implement, and some are huge and take years to figure out.
 - Backwards compatibility requirement creates a tremendous pressure that when something gets added to the language it needs to be really ready.
-- So we have a process where we get updates to the language annually where some are small and some are major, and hopefully we never see history repeated with the stagnation and features bombs that have happened in the past.
+- So we now have a process where we get updates to the language annually where some are small and some are major, and hopefully we never see history repeated with the stagnation and features bombs that have happened in the past.
 - There are already threats to JS like Web Assembly where you write code in Go or Rust and skip JavaScript entirely.
 - If JavaScript wants to continue to be a vital part of the web it must continue to evolve.